Codelessly/ResponsiveFramework/README.md

 </a>
 <br></br>

 Flutter is a game-changing technology that will revolutionize not just development, but software itself.
-A big thank you to the Flutter team for building such an amazing platform and being giants we can stand on.
+A big thank you to the Flutter team for building such an amazing platform 💙

 <a href="https://github.com/flutter/flutter">
   <img alt="Flutter"